RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Sticker-Stuff/Modifying a Guild Sticker.md

 Modifying a Guild Sticker {#modifyingaguildsticker}
 ============
-- Execute the, `DiscordCoreAPI::Stickers::modifyGuildStickerAsync()` function, while passing in a value of type `DiscordCoreAPI::ModifyGuildStickerData`, with a return value of type `auto` or `DiscordCoreAPI::Sticker`.
+- Execute the, `Stickers::modifyGuildStickerAsync()` function, while passing in a value of type `ModifyGuildStickerData`, with a return value of type `auto` or `Sticker`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp